-The new Chopard Grand Prix de Monaco Historique Time Attack MF (Ref.
-168518-3001) quartz watch with combined analog/digital display treads on the territory, which is currently occupied by Breitling’s line of professional timekeepers.
+With combined analog/digital display, the new Chopard Grand Prix de Monaco Historique Time Attack MF (Ref.
+168518-3001) treads on the territory currently occupied by Breitling’s line of professional timekeepers.
 Probably understanding that beating the well-advertised juggernaut at its own game may prove troublesome, Chopard offers the timekeeper at a very nice price.

 However, there is a certain class of watches that combine classic elegance of analog display with modern digital technologies.
-Successfully combining traditional dial of a mechanical watch with a digital interface of an electronic timekeeper, they easily serve two gods, if you know what I mean.
+They easily serve two gods, if you know what I mean.

-Of course, Chopard is not the first Swiss watch maker that implemented such a combination.
-Even now there is a great number of such time measuring devices, including the recently introduced Breitling Airwolf Raven Special Edition quartz chronograph watch.
+Of course, Chopard is not the first brand that has implemented such a combination.
+Even now there is a great number of such time measuring devices, including the recently introduced Breitling Airwolf Raven Special Edition quartz chronograph.

-But this is the first model in history of the Grand Prix de Monaco Historique collection.
+But this is the first model in the history of the Grand Prix de Monaco Historique collection.

-The built-in computer can also show current date, GMT (second time zone,) countdown and even a pair of alarms for both the current and a second time zone.
+The built-in computer can also show the current date, GMT (second time-zone,) countdown, and even a pair of alarms for both the current and a second time-zone.

 As usual, the functions are operated by a pair of push-buttons located at 2 and 4 o’clock.

-It also must be noted that the caliber is so precise, that the watch was officially certified by COSC as a chronometer.
+It also must be noted that the caliber is so precise, that it was officially certified by COSC as a “chronometer.”

-I am not really sure why did they supplied the device with a tachometric scale, but it certainly looks nice.
+I am not sure why did they supply the device with a tachymetric scale, but it certainly looks nice.

-The watch on the picture comes sporting a 42.5 mm x 14.40 stainless steel case, but there is also an 18-carat rose gold model of the same size.
-Although, for a sporty watch, the timepiece is not really thick (at least, not on paper) in reality the device looks a bit clunky due to simple, almost cylindrical shape of its body.
-This is not really a problem neither from the point of mere convenience, nor usability, but, frankly, I would probably prefer the watch to have more elaborate shape.
-Well, that’s sort of personal preference.
+The version on the picture comes sporting a 42.5 mm x 14.40 stainless steel case, but there is also an 18-karat rose gold model of the same size.
+Although, for a sporty watch, the case is not that thick (at least, not on paper) in reality the device looks a bit clunky due to the simple, almost cylindrical shape of its body.
+This is not a problem neither from the point of mere convenience, nor usability, but, frankly, I would probably prefer the case to have more elaborate shape.
+Well, that’s a sort of personal preference.

-See also: Edox Class 1 Ice Shark diving timekeeper
+See also: Edox Class 1 Ice Shark Diver

-Chopard Grand Prix de Monaco Historique Time Attack MF watch specification
+Chopard Grand Prix de Monaco Historique Time Attack MF specification

 Price range: $4000 (MSRP)